-My baked one pot chickpea curry with cauliflower and potatoes takes no more than 15 minutes to put together.
-Slow cooking it in the oven gives you hands-free time to catch up with a book or chores, and it allows all the wonderful flavors in the curry to meld together into deliciousness.
+This baked one pot curry with chickpeas, cauliflower and potatoes takes no more than 15 minutes to put together.
+Slow cooking it in the oven gives you hands-free time and it allows all the wonderful flavors in the curry to meld together into deliciousness.
 A vegan, soy-free, nut-free and gluten-free recipe.

-This vegan baked one pot chickpea curry with cauliflower and potatoes is an easy dish that I am SO excited to share with you.
-Not just because it is super-easy with a minimum of cleanup afterward (a huge, huge plus in my book), not just because it features one of my favorite ingredient combinations — chickpeas, cauliflowers, and potatoes — but because it is marvelously, scrumptiously, gorgeously delicious.
+I am SO excited to share this recipe with you.
+Not just because it is super-easy with a minimum of cleanup afterward (a huge, huge plus in my book), not just because it features one of my favorite ingredient combinations -- chickpeas, cauliflowers, and potatoes -- but because it is marvelously, scrumptiously, gorgeously delicious.

 I made this curry in a cazuela, a Spanish shallow glazed earthenware pot that goes from stovetop to oven, but you can use any oven-safe saucepan, a large baking dish, or a large cast-iron skillet.
 This would also be a great slow cooker recipe: throw all the ingredients into the crockpot at the same time and slow-cook for four to six hours on a low setting.